-This document is submitted to the Executive Board for information.
-The Secretariat invites members nature with regard to this docume below, preferably well in advance of ent to contact the WF 1 Director, Policy, Planning and Strategy Division: Mr D. Stevenson tel.: 066513-2325 Policy Officer, Policy, Planning and Strategy Division: Ms S. Lyons tel.: 066513-3757 Should you have any questions r Executive Board, please contact M Servicing Unit (tel.: 066513-2645).
-0 0
+This document is submitted to the Executive Board for information

+The Secretariat invites members of the Board who may have questions of a technical nature with regard to this document to contact the WFP staff focal point indicated below, preferably well in advance of the Board's meeting.

+Director, PS Mr D. Stevenson tel.: 066513-2325

+Should you have any questions regarding matters of dispatch of documentation for the Executive Board, please contact Ms I. Carpitella, Administrative Assistant, Conference Servicing Unit (tel.: 066513-2645).

+^{} Policy, Planning and Strategy Division

-The Board takes note of "Consolidated Framework of WFP Policies: An Updated Version" (WFP/EB.2/2009/4-D).
+The Board takes note of "Consolidated Framework of WFP Policies: An Updated Version (November 2010)" (WFP/EB.2/2010/4-E).

-^{} This is a draft decision.
+This is a draft decision.
 For the final decision adopted by the Board, please refer to the Decisions and Recommendations document issued at the end of the session.